Q: I have read your recommendation of ‘Knock Out’ rose but didn’t find anything on the proper way to deadhead/prune them. How do you do it?

 Remember that your Knock Out will make flowers 16 inches above where you make your summer cuts.

-In spring I cut mine to 18″ but it is possible to leave them higher than that, depending on how big you want the plants to be in summer.
+In spring I cut mine to 18″, which is 16″ below the height I want them to flower: about waist high.
+It is possible to leave them higher than that, depending on how big you want the plants to be later.
 They can get up to 7 feet tall but look pretty rangy at that size.